charder001/web-design-1920/README.md

 * Marijn does not have a right control key

 ### Conclusion
-* Split day/month did not work as expected
+* Split day of the month picker did not work as expected
 * Don't use right control or tab, do use arrow keys and HJKL
 * Needs more personality
 * Needs more nonsense